argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 * Also depending on the number of projects making use of distinct credentials for the same repository URL, this will imply that for each `AppProject` sharing the same repository URL, a separate copy of the repository will be checked out.
-This has potential implications in terms of memory consumption, sync times, CPU load times etc. This is something which an Argo CD admin will need to be mindful of.
+This has potential implications in terms of memory consumption, sync times, CPU load times etc. This is something of which an Argo CD admin will need to be mindful.

 ## Alternatives